w3c-ccg/vc-test-suite-implementations/README.md

 }
 ```

-2. If an issuer or verifier supports multiple VC signature types, you can assign
+2. If you want your issuer or verifier to run against multiple test suites, you
-multiple tags to them, eliminating the need for redundant entries to run against
+can assign multiple tags to them, eliminating the need for redundant entries.
-multiple test suites.
 For instance, if an issuer with the ID
 https://product.example.com/issuers/z1AEwLo7tZ3TrsPgRcgLJqQvR can be run with
 both the Status List 2021 and VC API test suites, a single entry with
 multiple tags can be used.
 This consolidated entry, containing tags for